-While some IoT applications might only have low bandwidth and not very strict latency requirements, other use cases might require high bandwidth with low latency.
-The 1NCE Data Service offers a maximum guaranteed data throughput of one megabit per second.
-Please note that the achievable throughput and latency are dependent on the RAT, device specifications, and environmental factors (e.g., location, signal reception, etc.).
+While most IoT applications might only have low bandwidth and not very strict latency requirements, other use cases might require high bandwidth with low latency.
+The 1NCE Data Service offers a maximum guaranteed data throughput of one megabit per second (1 MBit/s).
+Please note that the achievable throughput and latency are dependent on the used RAT, device specifications, and environmental factors (e.g., location, signal reception, etc.).

-The IP address spaces assigned to your account can be verified in the Connectivity Management Platform.
+- The IP address spaces assigned to your account can be verified in the 1NCE Portal.

 The concept of the Open Systems Interconnection model applies to the 1NCE Data Service structure.
 The GPRS Tunneling Protocol (GTP) is used on layer 3 to transfer user application data between the device with a 1NCE SIM and the internet or application server and vice versa.
-All the data traffic is wrapped in the GTP, on top of this protocol (layer 4+) the customer is free to use any user transport protocol (e.g., TCP, UDP, MQTT, CoAP, etc.).
+All the data traffic is wrapped in the GTP, on top of this protocol (layer 4+) the customer is free to use any transport protocol (e.g., TCP, UDP, MQTT, CoAP, etc.) and any port assignment.

 The Domain Name System (DNS) is used to resolve Uniform Resource Locators (URL) to an addressable IP.
-For the 1NCE Internet Breakout the public IP
+When using the 1NCE Internet Breakout, the public IP

 188.8.131.52 is served as primary and

 184.108.40.206 as secondary default Domain Name Server.
 Some devices have issues with obtaining the DNS served by the network.
-A manual configuration of a DNS on the device is typically not needed.
+A manual configuration of a DNS is sometimes advisable.

-A Maximum Transmission Unit (MTU) is the size of the largest IP packet (layer 4) possible which can be transferred in a frame on layer 3 without the need for fragmentation in a packed based core network.
+The Maximum Transmission Unit (MTU) is the size of the largest IP packet (layer 4) possible which can be transferred in a respective frame on layer 3 without the need for fragmentation in the packed based core network.
 If a send packet is larger than the specified MTU, the packet needs to be fragmented, thus creating more overhead and delays.
 Theoretically, a size of 1500 bytes is possible with the 1NCE Data Service.
-Based on prior experience with IoT devices and the mobile network, it is recommended to keep the MTU size lower than about 1200 bytes.
+Based on prior experience with IoT devices and mobile networks, it is recommended to keep the MTU size lower than about 1200 bytes.

-Based on the tariff of the 1NCE SIM, a certain data volume in megabytes is included.
-Details about the available volume and overall usage can be inquired in the Connectivity Management Platform or through the 1NCE API.
+Based on the customer specific tariff of a 1NCE SIM, a certain data volume is included.
+The available volume and current usage can be inquired in the 1NCE Portal or through the 1NCE API.
 The data volume can be used freely.
-If the volume runs out or a self-set limit is reached, the SIM card is blocked to create new data sessions (PDP Context).
+If the volume runs out or customer-set threshold is reached, the Data Service for a SIM card is blocked.
+No new data sessions (PDP Context) can be initialized.
 The device can still attach to the mobile network and use the other services but is not able to re-create a new PDP Context.
 Moreover, any existing data session is terminated if the volume limit is reached.
-If a SIM runs out of volume, the device should restrict the attempts to create new (failed) sessions as the reject response can lead to the device spamming the network with a high number of create data session requests.
+If the restricted SIM is topped up with new data volume, the blocking will be reset and new data sessions can be established.
+If a SIM runs out of data volume, the device should restrict the attempts to create new (failed) PDP sessions as the reject response can lead to the device spamming the network with session requests.
 Please note that the customer is responsible for implementing a back off timer for this edge case behavior.
-If the restricted SIM is topped up with new data volume, the blocking will be reset and new data sessions can be established.

 This does only apply to connections made through the 1NCE Internet Breakout and NOT the 1NCE VPN Service!

-As the devices with 1NCE connectivity are placed behind a NAT gateway, the public IP traffic is routed through the NAT Gateway/Internet Breakout.
-After 350 seconds of no packets being transmitted, the established connection via the Internet Breakout will be closed automatically.
-To keep the connection alive within 350 seconds a device must send a keep-alive packet at least once in the 350-second timeframe.
-Otherwise, the device must re-establish the connection after 350 seconds.
+Devices using the 1NCE Internet Breakout are placed behind a NAT gateway.
+After 350 seconds of no packets being transmitted, a established connection via the 1NCE Internet Breakout will be closed automatically.
+To keep the connection alive within 350 seconds a IoT device must send a keep-alive packet at least once in the 350-second timeframe.
+Otherwise, the 1NCE SIM device must re-establish the connection after this timeout.

 The traffic from all 1NCE SIMs towards the public internet is routed through a NAT with a couple of public-facing IP addresses.
-These public IP addresses are listed in the Connectivity Management Platform.
-Due to the 1NCE network structure, all requests towards public services appear to come from only these few IPs.
-Many public services and APIs apply a request limit and smart filtering to detect and filter out DDoS and similar attacks.
-Very frequent queries (e.g., every second) from multiple SIM devices towards one service could trigger these filtering mechanisms.
+These public breakout IPs are listed in the 1NCE Portal.
+All requests towards public internet services appear to come from only these few IPS.
+Most public services and APIs apply a request limit and smart filtering to detect and filter out denial of service (DDoS) and similar attacks.
+Very frequent queries (e.g., every second) from multiple SIMs towards one endpoint could trigger these filtering mechanisms.
 This will result in the public service blocking requests from 1NCE SIM devices, rendering the service unusable.
-The public services cannot differentiate between the SIMs due to the 1NCE NAT network structure.
+Most public services cannot differentiate between individual SIMs due to the 1NCE NAT network structure.
 It is strongly recommended to program devices with 1NCE SIMs in a way that they do not aggressively query such shared resources.